CodeYourFuture/immersive-go-course/kafka-cron/README.md

  * What metrics can we add that will tell us when the system is not working as intended?
  * What metrics can we add that might help us to troubleshoot the system and understand how it is operating?

 Asking these questions should guide you in designing the metrics that your consumers and producer should export.
+Think about what kinds of problems can happen both in the infrastructure - Kafka, your consumers and producers - and in the submitted jobs.

 Add these metrics to your programs.
 Verify that they work as expected using `curl` or your web browser.

 Kafka doesn't export Prometheus metrics natively.
 However, you can use the official [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter) to expose its metrics.